-Spermicide is available without a prescription and there are no known risk to general health.
+Spermicide is available without a prescription and there are no known risks to general health.
 No hormones are involved with spermicides.

-Must be applied into the vagina within 30 minutes of ejaculation.
+Most spermicide products need to be inserted into the vagina ten minutes before intercourse, but some products must be inserted within 30 minutes of ejaculation.
 Inserts may need to be placed one hour before intercourse.
-Must follow package directions.
+You will need to insert spermicide each time you have sex and be sure to follow all package directions.

 Learn more about other birth control methods in our Birth Control Guide!